BroughtonCL/BroughtonCL.github.io/Game-Critique-3.md

 ## Playability
  Medicore
 # Single

 Single offer story mode.
-In each story mode are mini challenges that allow you to gain more point and can level up robots and weaponry.
+In story there are mini challenges that allow you to gain more exp can level up the robots  and  weaponry
 -
 # Multiplayer
 The game  offers  no multiplayer freatures.